 The Dynamic Ocean: Offshore Wind Energy and Other Activities in the New York Bight (2019)

 Offshore wind in the U.S. is being introduced into a highly dynamic and human-influenced system.
-The New York State Energy Research and Development Authority (NYSERDA) has developed a 20-page public report that summarizes the environmental impacts of offshore wind and other human activities in the marine environment of the New York Bight, and reviews the state's approaches for understanding and minimizing conflicts among human uses while protecting natural resources.
+NYSERDA has developed a 20-page public report that summarizes the environmental impacts of offshore wind and other human activities in the marine environment of the New York Bight, and reviews the state's approaches for understanding and minimizing conflicts among human uses while protecting natural resources.
 Download Report

 Launching New York's Offshore Wind Industry: Phase 1 Report (2019)